Supervisor/supervisor/README.rst

 `issues running Supervisor on Python 3 <https://github.com/Supervisor/supervisor/labels/python%203>`_.
 It may also have regressions on Python 2 as a result of attempts to add Python 3 support.
-Help from developers with Python 3 porting experience is is needed.  **Do not use this branch on any production system.**
+Help from developers with Python 3 porting experience is needed.  **Do not use this branch on any production system.**

 Supervisor 4.0 (unreleased) is planned to work under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
 See note above about the